Make or Buy Analysis: A Comprehensive Guide for Manufacturers

 2. Analyze In-House Production Costs

-• Calculate the total cost of in-house production, including direct materials, labor, overhead, and any additional costs such as R&D, equipment, and facility expenses.
+• Calculate the total cost of in-house production, including direct materials, labor, overhead, R&D, equipment, and facility expenses.

 • Consider the economies of scale and the possibility of reducing costs through improved processes or technology.